See if UPIKE is a good fit for you and take the next steps in becoming a student.

 You may be contacted by Kentucky Higher Education Assistance Authority (KHEAA) regarding your student loans.
 UPIKE has partnered with KHEAA to assist students with help in all loan processes to ensure your future success.
 Please do not hesitate to accept this support!

-During the first week in March or October, you will receive a welcome email from Dr. Sidle, Director of Institutional Research and Effectiveness, that will let you know that you have been “registered” for the Senior Assessment course.
-At that point, you will then be able to begin completing the assessments at your leisure, but no later than April 30 (Spring) or October 30 (Fall).
+During the first week in October (December graduates) or March (May graduates), you will receive a welcome email from Dr. Sidle, Director of Institutional Research and Effectiveness, that will let you know that you have been “registered” in Canvas for the Senior Assessment course.
+You will then be able to begin completing the assessments at your leisure, but no later than the day before the respective graduation ceremony.

-There are seven surveys that you need to complete before you are allowed to receive your degree.
-These are all set up in a special course on CANVAS.
-While you do not have to complete them all at the same time, once you have started a particular instrument, you will need to finish it in that sitting.
-All seven assessments must be completed.
+There are five (5) surveys that you need to complete before you are allowed to receive your degree.
+Again, these are all set up in a special course on CANVAS.
+While you don’t have to complete them all at the same time, once you have started a particular instrument, you will need to finish it in that sitting.
 The topics include:

 If you have any questions, you may contact Dr. Sidle at (606) 218-5290 or email@example.com.

-At the time of Commencement ceremony in May of each year, honors will be based on completion of coursework at the University of Pikeville up to March 1.
-Once final grades for the spring (summer) semester are reported to the Registrar’s Office, the official standing will be recorded on the academic transcript.
+Eligibility for honors for the May commencement ceremony will be based on completion of coursework at the University of Pikeville up to March 1.
+Once final grades for the spring/summer semester are reported to the Registrar’s Office, the official standing will be recorded on the academic transcript.

-Honors are based on the cumulative grade point average for performance at University of Pikeville.
-To be considered for honors at commencement, a minimum of 60 semester hours for the baccalaureate degree and 30 semester hours for the associate degree must have been completed at University of Pikeville.
+Honors are based on the cumulative grade point average for performance at the University of Pikeville.
+A minimum of 60 semester hours for the baccalaureate degree and 30 semester hours for the associate degree must have been completed at the University of Pikeville for honors consideration.

 Students who have a scholastic standing of 3.5 or higher are eligible to graduate with honors in the categories listed below: